brookingcharlie/es2015-babel-nyc-demo/README.md

-* We enable two different test reports using the `reporter` option: an "lcov" HTML report, output under `build/coverage/` according to the `report-dir` option) and a "text" report, which is output to the console.
+* We enable two different test reports using the `reporter` option: an "lcov" HTML report, output under `build/coverage/` according to the `report-dir` option; and a "text" report, which is output to the console.

-* We configure a minimum line coverage of 90% by setting the `lines` option and enable `check-coverage` so that the `nyc` command returns an exit status if this coverage falls below this point.
+* We configure a minimum line coverage of 90% by setting the `lines` option and enabling `check-coverage` so that the `nyc` command returns an exit status if coverage falls below this point.

 ```
 {